MRI Techs vs. X-Ray Tech

 - Electrocardiograph Tech. - ECG, EKG

 - EMT and Paramedic

 - Industrial Radiologic Technology

 - Radiological Science and Technologies

 - Respiratory Care Therapy

 - Ultrasound and Sonography Technologies

-X-ray technicians typically complete a diploma program or an associate's degree program in radiologic technology or x-ray technology to learn to properly operate the equipment and handle patients.
-They can become certified through the ARRT as certified radiologic technicians.
-Job opportunities are available in hospitals, urgent care clinics and physicians' offices.
-According to PayScale.com, in 2016, certified x-ray technicians earned a median annual salary of $46,121.
+X-ray technicians can become certified through the American Registry of Radiologic Technologists as certified radiologic technicians.
+Job opportunities are available in hospitals, urgent care clinics, and physicians' offices.
+According to PayScale.com in 2017, certified x-ray technicians earned a median annual salary of $43,938.

 MRI technicians work with MRI machines to help diagnose and treat patients, while x-ray technicians use x-ray machines.
 Both careers require certification and usually result in an annual salary greater than $40,000.